Symplectic isotopy on non-minimal ruled surfaces: Homotopy fibration and the stratification of

-Namely, for any $u$, there exists an isotopy class $ \bar{\w }$ in $u$ so that $J_{{\rm std}}$ is compatible with some form in the isotopy class, namely, $J \in \mA_{\bar{\w}}.$ The reason is we can always start from a K\"ahler ruled surface and inflate along the embedded fiber class curve to achieve any cohomology class in figure \ref{cone}.
+Namely, for any $u$, there exists a symplectic form $ \bar{\w }$ with cohomology class $u$ so that $J_{{\rm std}}$ is compatible with some form in the isotopy class, namely, $J \in \mA_{\bar{\w}}.$ The reason is we can always start from a K\"ahler ruled surface and inflate along the embedded fiber class curve to achieve any cohomology class in figure \ref{cone}.
 Hence the standard $J_{{\rm std}}$ tames some form in every class.
 Then, the comparison of the tame and compatible cones by Li-Zhang shows that $J_{{\rm std}}$ is compatible with some form in every class.
-Notice that this gives the canonical choice of the connected component of $\mA_u$ for any $u$.
+Notice that this gives the canonical choice of the path connected component of $\mA_u$ for any $u$.
 This proves claim i).